Is your debt a problem?

 For example, if you’re single, disabled, or on a low income, there’s a host of council tax discounts available to you.

-You can also appeal your council tax if you believe the bill is wrong, or think that your home has been placed in the wrong council tax band.
+You can also appeal your council tax if you believe the bill is wrong, or believe that your home has been placed in the wrong council tax band.

 Find out more: Claiming refunds and challenging your tax band.